AshaKurup/Web-scraping-from-Indeed/README.md

-# Web scraping and Mental health dataset analysis
+# Web scraping and Mental health dataset analysiS
 Job details have been extracted from Indeed using Beautiful soup